 By Dady Chery, Axis of Logic.
 Hurricane Tomas swept through the Grande Anse region (south west) of Haiti last weekend, destroying over 1,000 homes and killing more than 30 people, according to the Haitian news.
 I would challenge readers to find the words “Grande Anse” in any recent English-language news item about Haiti.

-By Dady Chery, Axis of Logic.
-To blame Haiti’s cholera outbreak on “overcrowding and poor sanitation”, as is routinely done in the news, is to suggest the impossible: that Vibrio cholera bacteria can spontaneously appear out of thin air although there has been no record of cholera on the island in over 100 years.
+By Dady Chery, Haiti Chery.
+To blame Haiti’s cholera outbreak on “overcrowding and poor sanitation,” as is routinely done in the news, is to suggest the impossible: that Vibrio cholera bacteria can spontaneously appear out of thin air although there has been no record of cholera on the island in over 100 years.